ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-15-watching-the-northern-sky.md

 ## Giving the northern lights one more chance

 After coming back from our hiking trip, we switched locations again and found a raised area very close to the [Absiko webcams](https://lightsoverlapland.com/aurora-webcam/) where we had seen awesome live pictures of the northern lights in the past.
-Although the weather was really bad we stayed.
+We decided to stayed, although the weather was very bad.
 We really wanted to see the lights again!

 ![Cabins near Abiskojaure](/assets/images/IMG_9738.jpg)

-We didn't see anything during the night.
-The weather wasn't great at all.
+We didn't see anything during the night because of the bad weather.
 It was quite cold and raining a lot.
 I felt quite bad for Moritz.
-While I was busy working in my mobile office, he idled in his van waiting for better weather.
-Things became even worse when his diesel heater started failing.
-Nevertheless, we gave it one more try.
+While I was busily working in my heated mobile office, he idled in his van waiting for better weather.
+Things became even worse when his diesel heater ran into troubles.

+Nevertheless, we gave the lights one more try.
 I parked my van with the backdoors headed north, so we could observe the sky from inside my van.
 We found some hope again when spotting the blue sky above my van.

 ![Smoke and sky above Abisko](/assets/images/IMG_9741.jpg)